galaxyproject/training-material/topics/metabolomics/tutorials/msPurity_training/tutorial.md

 The importance of **assessing the contribution of the precursor ion** within an isolation window for MS2 experiments has been previously detailed in proteomics, where precursor ion purity influences the quality and accuracy of matching to mass spectral libraries.
 But to date, there has been little attention to this data-processing technique in metabolomics.
 In **targeted and data-dependent acquisition** (DDA)-based experiments, where MS2 is performed on a dynamic list of precursor ions (as often determined by a preceding MS full scan), an isolation window is centered on the targeted precursor peak (m/z value).
 However, the **isolation window** can often contain **more than one distinct peak**.
 Fragmentation spectra resulting from these situations being termed *“chimeric”* and can be problematic for interpretation of the spectra and mass spectral library searching.
 {: .text-justify}

 The precursor purity metric is calculated as *“intensity of a selected precursor divided by the summed intensity of the isolation window”*.
-The impact of chimeric spectra on spectral matching and annotation depends on the purity of the isolation window fragmented (i.e., the ratio between the relative intensity of the precursor divided by the summed intensity of all ions within the isolation window).
-If the purity of the precursor ion is sufficiently low, it can often be difficult to determine the origin of the resulting product ion(s).
+The impact of chimeric spectra on spectral matching and annotation depends on **the purity of the isolation window fragmented** (i.e., the ratio between the relative intensity of the precursor divided by the summed intensity of all ions within the isolation window).
+If the purity of the precursor ion is sufficiently low, it can often **be difficult to determine the origin of the resulting product ion(s)**.
 This in turn can lead to erroneous spectral matching results or no spectral matches.
 Deconvolution of chimeric spectra however is possible and forms the basis of the data-analysis procedures applied to data independent acquisition (DIA) experiments.
 {: .text-justify}

 > ### {% icon comment %} How the purityA algorithm works ?
 >
-> Given a vector of LC-MS/MS file paths the **precursor ion purity** of each MS/MS scan from each file can be calculated.
+> Just given a vector of LC-MS/MS file paths and the **precursor ion purity** of each MS/MS scan from each file can be calculated.
 It then stores in the purityA S4 class object where **a dataframe of the purity results** can be accessed using the appropriate slot (*pa@puritydf*).
 The **calculation** involves dividing the intensity of the selected precursor peak by the total intensity of the isolation window.
 It is performed before and after the MS/MS scan of interest and interpolated at the recorded time of the MS/MS acquisition.
 > {: .text-justify}
 >
 >